SimmonsRitchie/court_docket_scraper/readme.md

 - Python 3.7+

-- ChromeDriver is included in this repo and should work on Mac without any additional setup.
-However, for Linux, you will likely need to install Chrome Driver yourself.
-Here's [a guide](https://tecadmin.net/setup-selenium-chromedriver-on-ubuntu/) to installing ChromeDriver on Ubuntu 16.04 and 18.04
+- Chrome installed and located in your applications folder.

+- Chromedriver.
+Here's a guide for [installing on Mac](http://jonathansoma.com/lede/foundations-2017/classes/more-scraping/selenium/) (pretty easy) and here's a guide for [installing on Ubuntu 16.04 or 18.04](https://tecadmin.net/setup-selenium-chromedriver-on-ubuntu/) (a little trickier but not too bad).

 - In order for the program to send emails with scrape output, you'll need a gmail account.
 The program will log into this account to do the actual sending.
 You'll likely need to make sure that your gmail settings allow "less secure app access".
 You can find this under gmail's security settings.
 If you don't feel comfortable adjusting this setting on your personal gmail address, I suggest creating a new one.